 This bright blue salvia will make your garden pop with color.
-Like all salvia’s it will bloom from mid-summer until early fall.
+Like all salvia it will bloom from mid-summer until early fall.
 It is also called the Mealy cup sage and will spike up to 8-10 inches tall.
 In your garden, it is best to plant it in the background and place smaller perennials/annuals in front.

 Mexican Sage or Salvia (Salvia Leucantha)

 The Mexican sage plant is very hot and cold hardy.
 Also, called the Mexican bush sage.
 It can tolerate temperatures down to about 20 degrees f°.
 Anything lower than that and it may not come back the following spring.
 It produces a spikey beautiful dark purple flower.
-Do not confuse it with the Chaparral sage more about this plant below this paragraph.
-USDA zone for this plant is 8-10.
+Do not confuse it with the Chaparral sage more about this plant is below this paragraph.
+The USDA zone for this plant is 8-10.
 Cut it down to the ground after the first hard freeze.
 It will grow about 4-5 ft. tall and 3-4 ft. wide.

 Red Hot Lips Salvia

 A brilliant red and white flower that will bloom from about late spring until mid-fall.
 The plant will grow up to 3 ft. tall and wide.
 Easy care and lower water plant.
 They do great in the full sun butterflies and hummingbirds love this plant.
 Cut down after hard freezes as it will bounce back year after year.

 Remarkably similar to Mexican sage and many landscapers and gardeners will confuse these two plants.
 The flower is more of a bluish color and the height and width are the same.
 The chaparral stems shoot out straight and the bloom will start at the bottom and continue upwards.
 The USDA zone for this plant is 8-10.
 Cut during after the first hard freeze.
 Water about every other day after initial planting during the first summer seasons, once per week after it becomes established.

 Salvia Plant Care